 - Guest review to improve pricing

 Have you heard any of the above phrases in sales or marketing?
 Did you think it sounded reasonably or interesting?
 Then you’ve been a victim of the big data fraud.
-These are marketing gimmicks that are irrelevant and inappropriate for price optimisation or forecasting.
+These are marketing gimmicks that are irrelevant and inappropriate for price optimization or forecasting.

 What’s the evidence?